SayantanCOD/MyPortfolio/README.md

 # MyPortfolio
-A responsive portfolio website built using HTML, CSS, and JavaScript.
+This is my personal portfolio website built using HTML, CSS, and JavaScript.
+It includes sections for my bio, skills, projects, education, and contact form with form validation.
+The design is responsive, with a clean and modern layout, featuring smooth navigation and interactive elements.
+The website serves as a showcase of my web development skills and academic journey.
+Feel free to explore or use this as inspiration for your own portfolio!